gvwilson/thirdbit/reading.md

 1. Jim Stanford: *[Economics for Everyone][economics-everyone]*.
    A useful antidote to the abstract, unquestioning way that neoliberal economics is usually presented.

+1. Zeynep Tufekci: *[Twitter and Tear Gas][twitter-tear-gas]*.
+   A nuanced look at how social media is and isn't changing politics and protest.

 1. Ellen Ullman: *[Life in Code][life-code]*.
    The second volume in the author's personal history of computing's Bronze Age.